Operation Pigfat: The operation

 The three battalion assault force was due to move out on 26 November.
 However, Vang Pao refused to launch the attack until 6 December.
 Despite reconnaissance showing no enemy around the landing zone, Vang Pao insisted that his ancestor had appeared in a dream to warn him that the enemy awaited him, although intelligence reports insisted the landing zone was clear.
 After landing on 6 December, the attack force formed four columns to advance on Phou Pha Thi.
 They found themselves with only half the U.S. air sorties planned upon, and that commitment for five days only; the brand new Operation Commando Hunt truck killing campaign on the Ho Chi Minh Trail was absorbing the rest.
 The push soon reached the hamlet of Houei Ma, six kilometers southwest of the Lima Site 85 objective.
 At this point, 10,000 refugees from the communists flooded the village, clogging the Hmong offensive.
 A few of the refugees were randomly picked for questioning by CIA agents accompanying the guerrillas.
 They verified that during the previous week, when the original assault was supposed to land, just as the ancestral dream had predicted, a large transient contingent of Vietnamese soldiers returning from the Luang Prabang front had been near the landing zone.

 The civilian populace had to be evacuated while enemy mortar shells rained in.
-The communist mortars took counterfire from 105mm howitzers, and air strikes from both U.S. and Lao fighter-bombers.
+The communist mortars took counterfire from 105 mm howitzers, and air strikes from both U.S. and Lao fighter-bombers.
 On 6 and 7 December, the 11th and 12th days of Pigfat, air strikes hit Phou Pha Thi with rocketry, bombs, and napalm.
 On 8 December, a hand grenade was accidentally detonated in an incoming helicopter, destroying the copter and killing all hands aboard.
 That same day, a Republic F-105 Thunderchief and two A-1E Skyraiders were also lost.

 On 13 December, as the available air sorties dwindled, a Hmong guerrilla company assaulted Phou Pha Thi from the southeast.
 Shunning guerrilla tactics, the hill tribesmen surged up the hill in a frontal assault.
 Trapped on a trail on the southeast face by enemy fire, they spent 24 hours pinned down before retreating under 12.7mm machine gun fire from the summit.
 The machine gun was subsequently knocked out of action by artillery fire, but the Hmong were unable to regain the hill.